Chapter 1. Creating a New Fuse Integration Project

-Creating a new Fuse Integration project involves three steps.
+Creating a new Fuse Integration project involves these main steps:

-Once the project has been configured, the tooling configures all of the required Maven dependencies and creates the POM file needed to run and publish the project.
-Configured templates, based on common use cases, also provide sample code and data to get you started quickly.
+After you configure the project, the tooling downloads all of the required Maven dependencies and creates the POM file needed to run and publish the project.

 The wizard opens with the Use default workspace location option selected in the Location pane.

 In Project Name, type a name for the new project, for example